demisIntellect/ERC4337/README.md

 3. **Setup environment variables**

-   Copy the `.env.example` file to `.env` and fill in the required values (most examples only require a few of these env vars)
+   Copy the `.env.example` file to `.env` and fill in the required values (most examples only require a few of these env vars).
+Some of these variables such as the Project ID can be taken from the zerodev dashboard so I would suggest you start with that first: http://dashboard.zerodev.app

    ```bash
     cp .env.example .env